json-api/json-api/format/index.md

 #### Updating a Resource's Attributes <a href="#crud-updating-resource-attributes" id="crud-updating-resource-attributes" class="headerlink"></a>

-Any or all of a resource's attributes **MAY** be included in the resource object included in a `PUT` request.
+Any or all of a resource's attributes **MAY** be included in the resource object included in a `PATCH` request.

 If a request does not include all of the fields for a resource, the server **MUST** interpret the missing fields as if they were included together with